minhazislamnafi/KEEBY60-20/README.md

 # Ask Why KEEBY60+20?

 It's a freaking 80% moduler usb2.0 hub, mechanical hot-swappable programmable ARGB LED DIY 3D printed Keyboard with dual knob dual OLED display. wants to know more?
-It can be use a single 60% ANSI with 2 USB 2.0 HUB or a single 17 keys Numpad macropad or or or as said, a 6-pin magnetic connected ISO 80% Keyboard.
+It can be used as a single 60% ANSI with 2 USB 2.0 HUB or, a single 17-key numpad macropad or or or as said, a 6-pin magnetic-connected ISO 80% Keyboard.

 TL;DR - The KEEBY60+20 is an all-around very versatile keyboard that runs on open-source QMK firmware.